What is ragtime music? Learn about the history of ragtime piano music here

 Ragtime has also influenced composers abroad.
 A very famous example is “Golliwogg’s Cakewalk” from French composer Claude Debussy’s piano suite Children’s Corner, published in 1908.
 The cakewalk was a “prize” dance that originated in the southern United States in the mid-1800s, in which the winner would win a cake!

-In addition to its global influence on music, ragtime was the origin for a very popular jazz-style known as stride piano.
-Pianists would play syncopated, march-like pieces.
+In addition to its global influence on music, ragtime music was the origin for a very popular jazz-style known as stride piano.
+Ragtime pianists would play syncopated, march-like pieces.
 These pianists often would improvise and cover larger spans of the keyboard than classical ragtime pianists.
 Pianists Fats Waller, Art Tatum, and James P. Johnson are well-known for their prominence within the stride style.
 For an example, check out Art Tatum’s version of “The Tiger Rag” (1933)!

 Who is the best-known composer of ragtime music?